Barnabas Collins: Origin

-Barnabas Collins was born in 1770, as the son of Joshua Collins (Louis Edmonds) and Naomi Collins (Joan Bennett), in Collinsport, Maine.
-Barnabas developed close ties with his uncle Jeremiah Collins.
+Barnabas Collins (Jonathan Frid) was born in 1770, as the son of Joshua Collins (Louis Edmonds) and Naomi Collins (Joan Bennett), in Collinsport, Maine.
+Barnabas developed close ties with his uncle Jeremiah Collins (Anthony George).
 During the flashback, Barnabas intended to marry an heiress from Martinique named Josette du Pres (Kathryn Leigh Scott), but had a brief affair with Angelique Bouchard (Lara Parker), Josette's maidservant.

-Upon Angelique's arrival in Collinsport for the wedding in 1795, Barnabas was determined not to resume his affair.
+On Angelique's arrival in Collinsport for the wedding in 1795, Barnabas was determined not to resume his affair.
 The spurned Angelique Bouchard, a practitioner of witchcraft, used a number of spells to manipulate Barnabas and his family and force his agreement to marry her.
 Barnabas discovered Angelique's duplicity, and shot her.
 With what she believed to be her dying words, she took revenge on Barnabas by summoning a vampire bat from hell to attack him.
 Barnabas fell extremely ill and died.
 Angelique survived and attempted to rescind the curse, but was unsuccessful.

 Barnabas shortly thereafter rose as a vampire, and soon strangled Angelique.
-Collins later frightened his aunt Abigail (Clarice Blackburn) to death, and left the hatefully fanatic witch-hunter Reverend Trask (Jerry Lacy) entombed alive in the Old House basement.
-Sarah Collins died of pneumonia after a cold night spent hiding in the woods from her deceased brother.
+Barnabas later frightened his aunt Abigail (Clarice Blackburn) to death, and left the hatefully fanatic witch-hunter Reverend Gregory Trask (Jerry Lacy) entombed alive in the Old House basement.
+His sister Sarah Collins (Sharon Smythe) died of pneumonia after a cold night spent hiding in the woods from her deceased brother.
 Adding to Barnabas' grief, his mother Naomi committed suicide after discovering his secret.
-Barnabas Collins blamed Angelique for the deaths of both his sister and his mother, and also blamed Lt.
+Barnabas blamed Angelique for the deaths of both Sarah and Naomi, and also blamed Lt.
 Nathan Forbes (Joel Crothers), who had told Naomi about him.
 Barnabas strangled Forbes, and attempted to transform Josette into a vampire.
 Josette was willing, if not fully cognizant of what this would entail, until Angelique revealed a vision of what she would become.
 Fleeing from Barnabas, Josette leapt off the cliffs of Widow's Hill to her death.

 Unable to bear what he had become, Barnabas Collins asked his father, Joshua, to destroy him.
 Joshua Collins was unable to slay his son, and ordered servant Ben Stokes (Thayer David) to nail a cross to the inside lid of Barnabas' coffin and to wrap chains on its outside, forever imprisoning the vampire in a secret room of the family mausoleum at Eagle's Hill Cemetery.